10 Ways to Deepen Your Experience of Lent

 9. Try a New Meatless Recipe

 I don't know about you, but fast-food fish sandwiches get really old during Lent.
-Just because you are abstaining from meat on Fridays doesn't mean you meals have to be boring.
-Sample a recipe from Arkansas Catholic readers who shared their favorite meatless meals, which are divided into main dishes, casseroles, soups and side dishes.
+Just because you are abstaining from meat on Fridays doesn't mean your meals have to be boring.
+Sample a recipe from Arkansas Catholic readers who shared their favorite meatless meals, which include main dishes, casseroles, soups and side dishes.
 Are you hungry yet?

 10. Discover Christ in Service